skjolber/json-log-filter/README.md

 Note that

  * the `Jackson`-based processors in this project do both of these automatically, and
  * most frameworks do databinding and/or schema-validation, so at some point the incoming request is known to be valid JSON.
-An ideal implementation takes advantage of this, logging as text if the databinding fails, otherwise logging as (filtered) JSON.
-See the Logbook module further down for an example.
+An ideal implementation takes advantage of this, logging as text if the databinding fails, otherwise logging as (filtered) JSON. __See the Logbook module further down.__

 ## Performance
 The `core` processors within this project are faster than the `Jackson`-based processors.
 This is expected as parser/serializer features have been traded for performance.

+The library contains multiple implementations which

 Performance summary:

- * `core` is between 2x to 6x as fast as `Jackson` processors, where
+ * `core` is between 5x as fast as `Jackson` processors, where
  * skipping large parts of JSON documents (prune) decreases the difference, and
  * small documents increase the difference, as `Jackson` is more expensive to initialize.

-Note that both processors can parse __at least one thousand 100KB documents per second__.
 For a typical, light-weight web service, the overall performance improvement for using the `core` filters over the `Jackson`-based filters, will most likely be in the order of a few percent.

 Memory use will be at 2x-8x the raw JSON byte size; depending on the invoked `JsonFilter` method (some accept string, other raw bytes or chars).